Burgundy wine route, Beaune, Moulins, Dordogne/Perigord Noir, Bordeaux, Medoc & St Émillion wine routes

 We couldn’t come to this region and not explore some of the famed Bordeaux vineyards!
 Today visit the rich grape growing countryside around Medoc and St Émillion.
 This town provides almost a perfect summary to our tour – medieval, narrow, cobbled streets, ancient ramparts, historical buildings, shopping and a chance to taste another local delicacy (in this case macaroons) and absorb life with a glass of fine wine beside you.
 Bliss!

-Our tour finishes in Bordeaux this evening.
-Why not extend your stay independently?
-Bordeaux Wine Festival is 14 – 18 June, 2018
+Why not extend your stay in Bordeaux independently?
+Bordeaux Wine Festival is scheduled 14 – 18 June, 2018.

 Bordeaux has an international airport and is approximately a 2 hour, 10 minute train ride to Paris.
 SGT is happy to assist you with post tour plans if you wish, please just ask us!